pittktp/ktp-website/README.md

 The backend isn't as heavy code-wise as the frontend, as it's only really responsible for taking stuff from the frontend and saving it to the database, or pulling from the database and giving it to the frontend.
 I don't think you have to install anything, but if you do let me know and I'll help.

 #### Typical flow of execution
-So there are 3 parts to this app: database, backend (aka server), and frontend.
+So there are 3 parts to this src: database, backend (aka server), and frontend.
 You have to run all 3 of these things in this order:
 (open 3 command windows/tabs because we need these 3 processes running at the same time)
 1. Run the database with the command (doesn't matter what directory you're in):
 ```